Roll Your Own Ruby Type Checking: Part 1

 end

-method is captured within a lambda literal, that specifies the actual parameters.
+method is captured within a lambda literal, where we see the original parameter list.

 after: test, test, test